What we’re about

 - You can learn more about Fellow trips here.

-- Join us for an engaging discussion of ideas and experiences.
+- Join us for an engaging discussion of ideas, analysis, and experiences.

-- No need to have any expertise or to have read the book
+- No need to have read the book

-- We will meet at the Karaoke lounge 6655 Delmar Blvd, University City, MO 63130 (but we are just using the space - there will not be food or beverages).
-It is a bit tricky to find, but the entrance is on North side of Delmar Blvd.
+- Location: We will meet at the Karaoke lounge 6655 Delmar Blvd, University City, MO 63130 (but we are just using the space - there will not be food or beverages).
+It is a bit tricky to find, but the entrance is from North side of Delmar Blvd.
+See photos below that shows a map.

 - Bring a beverage and/or snacks if you wish.